dpalmeiro/profiler-cli/README.md

 - `--top-markers [N]`: Show top 5 markers by total duration and by max duration (default), or top N markers by frequency if N is specified
 - `--detailed`: Show detailed call paths for each function
 - `--max-paths N`: Maximum number of call paths to show in detailed mode (default: 5)
-- `--flamegraph`: Show flamegraph-style tree view of call stacks (top-down)
+- `--flamegraph [N]`: Show flamegraph-style tree view of call stacks (top-down), optionally limited to N levels deep
-- `--flamegraph-depth N`: Maximum depth for flamegraph tree (default: unlimited)
 - `--page-load`: Show page load performance summary with key metrics (Load event, First Contentful Paint, Largest Contentful Paint) and resource loading statistics

 **Note:** When using `--focus-marker` with values starting with `-` (like `-async,-sync`), use equals sign syntax: `--focus-marker="-async,-sync"`